|

 Background.

-I focused on program planning and
+program planning and

 communications.
 In the mid '80s I began to work on

-high-stakes assignments for corporate, government, and nonprofit
+corporate, government, and nonprofit

 Early